Japanese Air Force One: Second generation

-While the Boeing 787 was reportedly a leading candidate to replace the 747s at one point due to its fuel efficiency and its large proportion of Japanese components, and the Airbus A350 was also raised as a candidate by some officials, the Ministry of Defense favored the 777 due to its capabilities being closer to those of the 747.
+While the 787 was reportedly a leading candidate to replace the 747s at one point due to its fuel efficiency and its large proportion of Japanese components, and the A350 was also raised as a candidate by some officials, the Ministry of Defense favored the 777 due to its capabilities being closer to those of the 747.

-The aircraft were replaced by Boeing 777-300ER aircraft in the fiscal year 2019, with maintenance outsourced to All Nippon Airways.
+The aircraft were replaced by 777-300ER aircraft in the fiscal year 2019, with maintenance outsourced to All Nippon Airways.
 The first 777-300ER arrived at Chitose Air Base to commence testing and training on August 17, 2018, while the second arrived on December 11, 2018.

-The Boeing 747-400 were taken out of service, stored at Sapporo for a period of time, then ferried to the Pinal Airpark in Marana for short-term storage under new registrations N7474C and N7477C.
-One of the aircraft is allegedly being converted to carry cargo.
+The Boeing 747-400 were taken out of service, stored at Sapporo for a period of time prior to their transfer to Pinal Airpark in the United States.

 On August 26, 2021, it was dispatched to Islamabad to help in evacuating vulnerable Afghans.